We currently have 1 employee and 4 trustees.

 Since coming to the UK in 2017, Tandrima Mazumdar has been actively involved in social justice groups and campaigns for women, particularly migrant women.
 With lived experience of abuse and immigration control, she understands the obstacles to rebuild a life of dignity.
 Tandrima uses her knowledge of lived experience to further the cause of an equal society.

 Her own experiences with trauma and struggle with mental health support lead her to choose the path to passionately educate herself as a Psychotherapist.
-She hopes to bring about more awareness around womens health issues, within the south asian community ,particularly and the migrant community on the whole.
+She hopes to bring about more awareness around women’s health issues, within the South Asian community, particularly and the migrant community on the whole.

-An Indian by birth and Mancunian by circumstances, she is the proud mother of 2 girls both in full time education.
+An Indian by birth and Mancunian by circumstances, she is the proud mother of two girls both in full time education.
 She enjoys, long walks with her girls as well as cooking with them.
 In her pastime she reads, writes and practises meditation.
 She likes meeting new people and learning new skills, She enjoys public speaking and is also a poet.

 Values: Compassion, Courage, Creativity.